karmab/kcli/README.rst

    single yaml file!
 -  Easily grab and share those files from github
--  Easily Test all Redhat Infrastructure products, and their upstream counterpart
+-  Easily Test all Redhat Infrastructure products, and their upstream counterparts
 -  Easily share private keys between your vms
 -  Inject all configuration with cloudinit
 -  Use the default cloud images
--  Have a web UI to do it too!
+-  Use a web UI to do it too
--  Do all of this in virtualbox or kubevirt using same commands and files
+-  Do all of this in additional providers(gcp, aws, kubevirt, ovirt) using same commands and files

 Demo!
 -----